tutek1/DTLabs/09_Audio/lab09.md

 ```

 ### Player Shooting
-Same as the last few headers, we will just add this line to the end of the `_shoot()` function:
+Same as the last few headers, we will add this line to the end of the `_shoot()` function:

 ```GDScript
 func _shoot() -> void: